Seth Thomas Pocket Watch Models 10 - 13

 Early Observations and Initial Inferences

-A structural transition in top-plate marking and dial-foot configuration is observable within the dataset and is discussed in detail in the Evidence Summary section below.
+A possible structural transition in top-plate marking and dial-foot configuration is observable within the dataset and is discussed in detail in the Evidence Summary section at the end of the Model 13 FAT Numbers page.

-• The presence of lower FAT numbers on movements exhibiting later configuration traits (three dial foot screws and absence of a FAT number on the back of the top plate) suggests that FAT numbers should not presently be interpreted as strictly chronological indicators.
+The presence of lower FAT numbers on movements exhibiting later configuration traits (three dial foot screws and/or absence of a FAT number on the back of the top plate) suggests that FAT numbers should not presently be interpreted as strictly chronological indicators.

-• A structural transition is suggested in Model 12 and Model 13 movements: earlier examples consistently exhibit two dial foot screws and a FAT number stamped on the back of the top plate, while later examples exhibit three dial foot screws and no rear top-plate FAT stamping.
-This configuration aligns with the mechanical and marking practices seen in early numbered production, where the serial number appears on the front of the top plate.
+A possible structural transition is suggested in Model 12 and Model 13 movements: examples exhibiting earlier configuration traits (FAT number on the back of the top plate and/or two dial feet screws) when contrasted with examples exhibiting later configuration traits (three dial foot screws and no rear top-plate FAT stamping).
+The later configuration aligns with the mechanical and marking practices seen in early numbered production, where the serial number appears on the front of the top plate.

 Image Contribution Form